 Bienvenue à Paris!
 After our welcome meeting and once you have picked up your hire bikes at the hotel, it's time to get to know one of Europe's biggest cities.
 It has a wealth of cultural highlights, a wonderfully charming flair and delicious cuisine.
 All this has made Paris one of the most frequently visited towns in the world.
 Get to know Paris on a stroll through the French capital's streets.
 Don't forget the Arc de Triomphe, the Eiffel Tower and the famous Louvre gallery.

 On your first cycle, pedal along the Seine and Canal Saint-Denis.
 The route follows mostly level ground and takes you through Paris' suburbs.
 In Clichy, you can visit the Parc des Impressionnistes a recreation of Claude Monet's garden in Giverny.
-You then continue on to Maisons-Laffitte, one of Paris's most elegant suburbs.
+Then continue to Cergy on the Oise, where you will spend the night today.

 Today's section takes you into Haute-Normandie.
 You'll cycle through many forest areas.
 The countryside in the country park Vexin Français is characterised by its moorland and chalk cliffs.
 In the middle of the park is the town, Chars.
 If you like, you can shorten today's section by taking the train from here (not included in price).
 The destination of today's section is the small town of Gisors.
 According to legend, treasure from the Knights of the Temple is hidden in the castle ruins here.

 Day 4: Gisors – Forges-les-Eaux, ca. 65 km